PhyrWall/RunescapePlayerFinder/Installation Instructions.md

      source .venv/bin/activate
      ```

-3. You should see `(venv)` at the beginning of your terminal prompt, indicating the virtual environment is active.
+3. You should see `(.venv)` at the beginning of your terminal prompt, indicating the virtual environment is active.

 ### Step 5: Install Required Dependencies
 1. After activating the virtual environment, install the project dependencies by running: